 In March 1980, federal legislation authorized the establishment of the North Country National Scenic Trail (NCNST) as a component of the National Trails System (16 U.S.C.
 1241 et seq.).
 To date, Congress has authorized the establishment of eight National Scenic Trails - long distance, non-motorized trails that follow major geographic features or pass through scenic areas.
 National Scenic Trails are patterned after the renowned Appalachian NST.

 The North Country NST's projected length is approximately 4,600 miles, stretching across the northern tier of the United States with some 2,000 miles completed to date.
-The legislation that established the North Country NST requires that it be developed and managed through a federal-state-local-private partnership with the National Park Service providing overall administration and coordination.
+The route through the Adirondack Park will be approximately 160 miles, stretching from the hamlet of Forestport in Oneida County to the hamlet of Crown Point on the shore of Lake Champlain.

-The Plan proposes a route for the North Country NST that intersects nine Units of the Adirondack Park Forest Preserve:
+The proposed route will intersect nine units of the Adirondack Forest Preserve:

 - Black River Wild Forest